SUMMER SAVINGS

 Type of funding: Self

 Product presales allow business owners to generate revenue upfront.
-Presales means you’re selling your product before you actually make it or produce it.
+Presales involve selling your product before making or producing it.

 This method, also known as advance payments, allows you to validate your idea before investing in production.
 It’s one of the great ways to fund a business, and it reduces the risk of financial loss.